flutter/flutter/README.md

 To update your checkout to use the latest buildroot, run `gclient sync`.

 To submit patches to this buildroot repository, create a branch, push to that branch, then submit a PR on GitHub for that branch.

+To point the engine to a new version of buildroot after your patch is merged, update the buildroot hash in the engine's [DEPS file](https://github.com/flutter/engine/blob/master/DEPS).